Maybe you’ve been hearing news stories about the superbug causing alarm in the US: antibiotic-resistant gonorrhea.

 Within this celebration of sexual freedom is a darker truth.
 Sexually transmitted infections are running rampant among older Americans, with STI rates doubling among 50- to 90-year-olds in the past decade.

-Today’s seniors didn’t get the talks about incurable STIs such as genital herpes and HIV/AIDS.
+Today’s seniors didn’t get the talks about incurable STIs, such as genital herpes and HIV/AIDS.
 And we’re not learning about them now, either.

 And our doctors?
 Medical professionals make ageist assumptions and reduce older patients to “cuties” with flaccid penises and flatlined libidos; these pervasive myths create barriers that limit older adults’ access to information on how to have sex safely.
+Most doctors don’t even suggest testing for HIV and other STIs when the person in their office is over age 50 or 60.

 The problem is, seniors are at increased risk for STIs due to the biological changes of aging.